Bride Refuses To Let A Brain Tumor Ruin Her Special Day

 — Mayo Clinic (@MayoClinic) August 22, 2019

 The bride-to-be insisted that she would let nothing ruin her perfect wedding day and vowed to recover in time to enjoy this once in a lifetime occasion.
 Three months after her operation, Anderson made her way down the aisle to marry the love of her life, just as she said she would.
-She did so without the help of a walker and a creative hair style helped coverup the scars on her scalp from the surgery.
+She did so without the help of a walker while a creative hairstyle helped cover up the scars on her scalp from the surgery.

 How did she manage to recover so quickly?
 Her own determination certainly helped, Dr. Sharma said.